Medisana/vitadock-api/README.md

 -----

 In case you have any questions, feel free to contact us at [developer@medisana.zendesk.com](mailto:developer@medisana.zendesk.com)!
-For critical issues, direct support is still available at [cloud@vitadock.com](mailto:cloud@vitadock.com)

 Please note that we only provide support for access via the API.
 Currently, we cannot provide support for direct access of individual devices via USB / Bluetooth.